aanchal22/exam-1/instructions/instructions.md

 1. Explain why or why not the `wifi.csv` data meets 4NF.
 1. Is the data in `neighborhood_populations.csv` in fourth normal form?
 Again, answer based only on those fields described in the discussion of the data above.
 Ignore the others.
 1. Explain why or why not the `neighborhood_populations.csv` data meets 4NF.
 1. Use [draw.io](https://draw.io) to draw an Entity-Relationship Diagram showing a 4NF-compliant form of this data, including primary key field(s), relationship(s), and cardinality.
 Again, focus on and diagram only the attributes described in the discussion of data above.
 Ignore the others.
+Export the diagram as an `.svg` file into the `images` directory.